samisayyad/Devgent-AI/README.md

 Support

-Show your support by ⭐ starring the project on GitHub: AI Mock Interview
+Show your support by ⭐ starring the project on GitHub:Devgent AI